AlexzandriaBennett/BetterBeFinished/README.md

 6. Entity Framework - agent of database.
 Migrations.
 SQLite.

 7. OAuth2 via Auth0.
 Authentication and Authorization.
-Configuring three things - dashboard of the identity server, API server and of course, the client app
+Configuration of the dashboard of the identity server, API server, and the client app

 # Table Of Contents